History of Paula Badosa in Timeline

 In 2015, Paula Badosa was the French Open junior champion and was ranked as high as No. 8 in the world as a junior.

-2018: Quarterfinals at Morocco Open and Valencia Title
+2018: Quarterfinals at Morocco Open and Title at Open de Valencia

-In 2018, Paula Badosa reached the quarterfinals at the Morocco Open, losing to Aleksandra Krunić.
-In September, she won the $60k Open de Valencia, defeating Aliona Bolsova in the final.
+In 2018, Paula Badosa reached the quarterfinals at the Morocco Open and won the $60k Open de Valencia, defeating Aliona Bolsova in the final.

-As of August 2019, following an injury and a first round loss, Paula Badosa fell out of the top 100, to No. 101, for the first time since she first entered it on 5 August 2019, after 226 weeks.
+At Stuttgart, Paula Badosa suffered a tight injury late in the second set, forcing her to retire.
+With that loss, Badosa fell out of the top 100, to No. 101, for the first time since she first entered it on 5 August 2019, after 226 weeks.

 2019: Broke into Top 100

-In 2019, Paula Badosa broke into the top 100 in professional tennis rankings.
+In 2019, Paula Badosa broke into the top 100 in professional tennis.

 2019: Grand Slam Debut and First WTA Semifinal

-In 2019, Paula Badosa made her Grand Slam main-draw debut at the Australian Open, losing in the first round.
-In July, she reached her first WTA semifinal at the Palermo Ladies Open, losing to Kiki Bertens, and later debuted in the top 100.
+In 2019, Paula Badosa made her Grand Slam main-draw debut at the Australian Open and reached her first WTA semifinal at the Palermo Ladies Open.
+She also debuted in the top 100.

 2020: Highest Ranked Spanish Player

-In 2020, after reaching the second week of the Australian Open and Garbiñe Muguruza's second round exit, Paula Badosa became the highest ranked Spanish player for the first time in her career.
+At the Australian Open, she reached the second week for the first time and after Garbiñe Muguruza's second round exit, Paula Badosa became the highest ranked Spanish player for the first time.

-August 2021: Parted ways with coach Javier Martí and Career-High Ranking
+August 2021: Parted Ways with Coach and Career High Ranking

 In August 2021, Paula Badosa parted ways with her coach Javier Martí.
-Later that month, following her second WTA 1000 quarterfinal at the Cincinnati Open, she reached a career-high singles ranking of world No. 26.
+She also reached a career-high singles ranking of world No. 26 following her quarterfinal appearance at the Cincinnati Open.

-On 17 October 2021, Paula Badosa defeated Victoria Azarenka to win the Indian Wells tournament, securing her first WTA 1000 title.
+On October 17, 2021, Paula Badosa won the Indian Wells tournament, claiming her first WTA 1000 title by defeating Victoria Azarenka.

 November 2021: Top 10 Debut and WTA Finals Qualification

-In November 2021, following her Indian Wells win, Paula Badosa made her top 10 debut.
-She also qualified for the 2021 WTA Finals, reaching the semifinals.
+In November 2021, Paula Badosa made her top 10 debut and qualified for the WTA Finals, reaching the semifinals.

-2021: First Career Title and Top Ten Ranking
+2021: First Career Title in Belgrade and Top 10 Entry

 In 2021, Paula Badosa won her first career title in Belgrade and entered the top ten following a WTA 1000 title at Indian Wells.